This site uses botanical names. Click here for an A to Z common name to botanical name converter.

 In rituals, the order of rank of the tribe was reinforced by the ingestion of fresh mushrooms by the headman followed by progressive drinking of urine down through the social structure.
 It is not known if the urine retains its effects through repeated 'recycling' in this way but the junior members of the tribe would almost certainly have exhibited similar behaviour to avoid giving offence to someone from a higher level.

-It is generally believed that consumption of this fungus produces fearlessness and it was used by the Vikings to make some of them the much feared warriors whose unrestrained fighting is still commemorated today in the word 'berserk'.
-This suggestion was first made in the 18th century but there are no contemporary references to this practice in the 11th century.
+It is generally believed that consumption of this fungus produces fearlessness and it is often said to have been used by the Vikings to make some of them the much feared warriors whose unrestrained fighting is still commemorated today in the word 'berserk'.
+This suggestion was first made in the 19th century but there are no contemporary references to this practice in the Nordic sagas.

 Fly agaric is said to be what enables reindeer to fly on Christmas Eve.
 The BBC's 'Weird Nature' series had a piece about this and you can see this on the BBC's official YouTube channel.
 It would be nice to believe that Father Christmas wears red and white because of the colour of the mushroom.
 Sadly, Santa's outfit has much less romantic origins; in the 1930s an advertising executive for Coca Cola chose red to match the product colour leading to an end to Santa's depiction in others colours in addition to red, notably green.